wassimkassem/NeuroVision/README.md

 LinkNet with EfficientNetB7 backbone allowed us to maintain very high segmentation performance while drastically reducing model size and training time compared to UNet++.
 However, there was slight loss in fine spatial structure reconstruction for the smallest abnormalities.
-Thus, to improve spatial resolution and maintain a high-efficiency encoder,  we next moved to **UNet-EfficientNetB4**, which blends UNet’s rich decoding structure with EfficientNet’s encoder power.
+Thus, to improve spatial resolution and maintain a high-efficiency encoder,  we next moved to **UNet-EfficientNetB4**, which blends UNet's rich decoding structure with EfficientNet's encoder power.

 ---